akvsh/Node-API/README.md

 # MEAN-Practice
-Basic MEAN App to get familiar with/learn the stack
+Basic API using MEAN to get familiar with/learn the stack

 *Libraries/Tech used (for personal reference later):*
 - MongoDB